| BWV 187 Es wartet alles auf dich

 By this world’s orb so vast!

-Regard the mountains, then, how they are ranged in thousands;
+Regard the mountains, then, where they in thousands pasture;

-What doth the sea not bear?
+What doth the flood not bear?
 The streams and seas are teeming.

 The birds’ expansive host